armory/docs/content/en/includes/aurora-borealis/borealis-yaml-basic.md

 targets:
   # You can specify multiple targets.
 This example has space for 3.
 Provide a descriptive name for the deployment, such as the environment name, so you can tell them apart.
   <targetName1>:
-    # The account name that a deployment target cluster got assigned when you installed the Remote Network Agent (RNA) on it.
+    # The agent identifier that a deployment target cluster got assigned when you installed the Remote Network Agent (RNA) on it.
-    account: <accountName>
+    account: <agentIdentifier>
-    # Optionally, override the namespaces that are in the manifests
+   #  (Recommended) Set the namespace that the app gets deployed to.
+Overrides the namespaces that are in your manifests.
     namespace:
     # This is the key that references a strategy you define under the strategies section of the file.
     strategy: <strategyName>